 Conservation Status: Least Concern

-Size: Body length from nose to rump is typically 30-40 inches, with the tail adding 4-6.5 inches onto that.
+Size: Body length from nose to rump is typically 30 to 40 in., with the tail adding 4 to 6.5 in. onto that.
 Height at the shoulder is generally 20-24 inches.

 Weight: Weight can range from 22 to 42 pounds, with the males generally being larger than females.